unikent-ms1/simple-soap-ecp-test/README.md

 The script defaults to impersonating an Office365 Azure based SP.
 Override by specifying the EntityID of the SP you wish to impersonate in the ```ENTITYID``` environment variable.

 You also need to specify the registered endpoint that the request is pretending to come from.
 Again, this defaults to the Office365 endpoint.
+This is the URL specified in the metadata of the SP you’re impersonating for the AssertionConsumerService attribute with binding ```urn:oasis:names:tc:SAML:2.0:bindings:PAOS```.
 Override with ```ENDPOINT```.

 You **MUST** specify a ```URL``` to make the request against.
 For a Shibboleth IDP this probably looks like ```https://idp.example.com/idp/profile/SAML2/SOAP/ECP```.